appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/README.md

 The Appsmith Business Edition provides a suite of advanced features and capabilities designed to support the needs of your growing organization:

-* Single Sign On (SSO) using Okta, Auth0, Azure AD + any SAML, OIDC SSO
+* Single Sign On (SSO)
-* Enhanced Access control features like Granular Access Control
+* Granular Access Control
-* Team collaboration tools like Version Control with Git
 * Priority support from the Appsmith team

-For more information about Business Edition features, see the [Business Edition](https://www.appsmith.com/pricing).
+For more details, see [Business Edition](https://www.appsmith.com/pricing).

-Select your installation type to upgrade your Community Edition:
+Select your installation type to upgrade from Community Edition to Business Edition:

 <div class="containerBorder">
     <div class="containerGrid">